benwilhelm/defender-timerdisplay/README.md

 ## What's this

 This is a python app that runs in xterm, allowing us to send a display of the launch timer to the video computer to be mixed into the big board display.
-It replaces the web based version so that it can be configured to run on boot without a keyboard or mouse attached to the pi.
+It replaces the browser based version so that it can be configured to run on boot without a keyboard or mouse attached to the pi.
+We then simply send the HDMI feed to the video computer as an input.

 ## Installation